Kandy-IO/kandy-hid-sdk/README.md

 All that's required to initialize the remote is to call `setChannel` with a valid channel object.
 See below.

 ### setChannel (VDI only)
-It's necessary to call this function both the local and remote sides when in a VDI environment.
+It's necessary to call this function on both the local and remote sides when in a VDI environment.
 In both cases, the function parameter is an object that contains a `send` function that will send a message over the channel to the far end.
 The object should also contain a key called `receive` that has a value of `undefined`.
-The KandyHID SDK will insert its own receive function there.
+The KandyHID SDK will insert its own receive function in its place.
 Note this is the same method used to initialize the KandyJS SDK.

 Calling this function in a desktop environment has no effect.